Battle of El Alamein

 Battle of El Alamein Summary

 El Alamein is located 150 miles west of the city of Cairo.
 In 1942 the Allies had many troubles in Europe.
-Germany had launched it's attack on Russia codenamed – Operation Barbarossa and succeeded in pushing the Russian troops back, the German U-boats were one of the biggest advantages the Axis had over the Allies in the Battle of the Atlantic and it seemed like western Europe was fully in Nazi Germany’s grip.
+Germany had launched its attack on Russia, codenamed – Operation Barbarossa, and succeeded in pushing the Russian troops back, the German U-boats were one of the biggest advantages the Axis had over the Allies in the Battle of the Atlantic, and it seemed like western Europe was entirely in Nazi Germany’s grip.

-In August 1942, Winston in desperate need of a victory replaced Auchinleck with Bernard Montgomery, who was well respected by Allied commanders.
-Rommel’s plan was a surgical attack in the south, which Montgomery guessed because that’s what Rommel did in the past but that wasn’t the only intelligence he had.
-He also got some help from some people that worked at Bletchley Park, they managed to get some of Rommel’s battle plans and they delivered them to Montgomery.
-Because of this info 'Monty' as nicknamed by his troops not only knew what Rommel’s battle strategy will be but also what the routes of his supply lines were.
+In August 1942, Winston desperately needed a victory and replaced Auchinleck with Bernard Montgomery, who was well-respected by Allied commanders.
+Rommel’s plan was a surgical attack in the south, which Montgomery guessed because that’s what Rommel had done in the past, but that wasn’t the only intelligence he had.
+He also got some help from people who worked at Bletchley Park; they managed to get some of Rommel’s battle plans and delivered them to Montgomery.
+Because of this info, ‘Monty,’ as his troops nicknamed him, not only knew what Rommel’s battle strategy would be but also what the routes of his supply lines were.

-By August of 1942, Rommel was only getting one third the supplies he needed, Rommel also knew that even though he needed supplies the Allies were getting everything they needed through the Suez, as the situation was only going to get worse it was decided that they should attack as soon as possible, even if that meant that they wouldn’t be as well-equipped.
+By August of 1942, Rommel was only getting one-third of the supplies he needed; Rommel also knew that even though he needed supplies, the Allies were getting everything they needed through the Suez, as the situation was only going to get worse, it was decided that they should attack as soon as possible, even if that meant that they wouldn’t be as well-equipped.

-Montgomery knew that Rommel was going to attack soon as he was very short on fuel and therefore the campaign Rommel planned would be short.
-When Rommel attacked, Montgomery was actually sleeping, when he was woken and told that about the attack, he just said "excellent, excellent" and went back to sleep.
+Montgomery knew that Rommel would attack soon as he was very short on fuel, so the campaign Rommel planned would be short.
+Montgomery was sleeping when Rommel attacked; when he was woken and told about the attack, he just said, “excellent, excellent,” and went back to sleep.

-When the German forces arrived at the south of El Alamein they would themselves in the middle of a very nasty surprise, the Allies had placed a huge amount of mines at that very location knowing where they would be attacked.
+When the German forces arrived south of El Alamein, they would find themselves in the middle of a very nasty surprise; the Allies had placed an enormous amount of mines at that location, knowing where they would be attacked.
 The mines disabled many of the German Panzers and turned the rest of them into sitting ducks.
-This was already a hint to how the rest of the Battle of El Alamein would go.
-Rommel ordered the rest of his tanks to the north where he had some help from mother nature.
-A sandstorm suddenly appeared and provided his tanks with much needed cover, but as soon as the sandstorm was over his forces were hit by Allied bombers, destroying the very place where the Panzers stood, at this point Rommel didn’t have much choice but to retreat.
+This was already a hint of how the Battle of El Alamein would go.
+Rommel ordered the rest of his tanks to the north, where he had some help from mother nature.
+A sandstorm suddenly appeared and provided his tanks with much-needed cover, but as soon as the sandstorm was over, Allied bombers hit his forces, destroying the very place where the Panzers stood; at this point, Rommel didn’t have much choice but to retreat.

-The Allied forces didn’t immediately go after them, they waited for more firepower, 300 Sherman tanks.
-At this point the Germans had 110,000 men and 500 tanks compared men and 1000 tanks of the Allies.
-The Allies had to clear a 5 mile wide mine field created by the Germans nicknamed ‘Devil’s Garden’.
-The Allies wanted just to clear a passage of 24 feet so that a line of tanks could pass through it.
+The Allied forces didn’t immediately go after them; they waited for more firepower, 300 Sherman tanks.
+At this point, the Germans had 110,000 men and 500 tanks compared men and 1000 tanks of the Allies.
+The Allies had to clear a 5-mile vast minefield created by the Germans nicknamed ‘Devil’s Garden’.
+The Allies wanted to earn a passage of 24 feet so that a line of tanks could pass through it.
 This plan ultimately failed, which would later lead to another battle that would be fought between Rommel’s men and Australian forces.

 Battle of El Alamein Conclusions

 The last part of the Battle of El Alamein was Operation Supercharge.
-British and New Zealand forces attacked the Germans, who were taken by surprise but once again saved by a sandstorm.
-Despite his good luck Rommel couldn’t win the battle, both his men and his tanks were outnumbered by the Allies.
-By November 1942, the Battle of El Alamein was more or less over, Rommel knew that he was defeated and began his retreat despite orders from Hitler to fight to the last man resulting in a decisive Allied tactical and strategic victory.
+British and New Zealand forces attacked the Germans, who were surprised but again saved by a sandstorm.
+Despite his excellent luck Rommel couldn’t win the battle; the Allies outnumbered his men and his tanks.
+By November 1942, the Battle of El Alamein was more or less over; Rommel knew that he was defeated and began his retreat despite orders from Hitler to fight to the last man resulting in a decisive Allied tactical and strategic victory.